Prologue: The Hunter and his Disciples.

-A yawn escapes my mouth as I let the cold morning air fill my lungs.
+A yawn escapes my mouth as the cold morning air fill my lungs.

 “Elisu look, Master just yawned.
-Go back home and continue sleeping.
-Let the both of us handle this job.”
+Just go back home and continue sleeping.; let the both of us handle this request.”
 Charlotte, my first disciple speaks with a grin on her face.

 “It’s just a yawn.
 Let it go, Charlote.”
 I reply as I rub my eyes, the lamp in Charlotte’s hand as our only source of light.

-“I wonder where Vena’s yawn comes from.
+“I wonder where that yawn came from.
 Is it from those vigorous activities Vena did last night with the barmaid?” she continues and starts to giggle.

-Elisu, my second disciple, who has been silent all this while, finally speaks in a monotonous tone, “A 19 year old demon hunter finally loses his virginity to a barmaid at the age of nineteen.
+Elisu, my second disciple, who has been silent all this while, finally speaks in a monotonous tone, “Vena loses his virginity to a barmaid at the age of nineteen.
 Congratulations, Vena.”

 Both my disciples’ starts clapping, with Charlotte laughing, her long blonde hair sways with her laughter.